Characters: One Piece: The Eleven Supernovas

 - Nice Hat

-- Amusingly, while Sir Francis Drake began his career as a pirate before eventually working for the government as a privatier, X. Drake began his carer as a Marine before defecting and becoming a pirate.
+- Amusingly, while Sir Francis Drake began his career as a pirate before eventually working for the government as a privateer, X. Drake began his career as a Marine before defecting and becoming a pirate.

 - The Stoic: Much more patient and observant than some other Supernovas, but not to the level as Hawkins.